Complete Beginner’s Guide to Cannabinoids and Terpenes

 List of Important Terpenes and Their Effects

 Over 120 terpenes have so far been discovered in cannabis plants.
 Today, we’re exploring just a few of them.
-Check out this list of some of the most common terpenes and how they can supercharge your health.
+Check out this list of some of the most common terpenes and how they can supercharge your wellness.

 First up on our list is the terpene humulene.
 If you’re a beer connoisseur, you may know this terpene for another reason.
 Hops (one of the main ingredients in craft beer) is also rich in humulene, offering the earthy taste some brews are famous for.